-The Artix container enables you to deploy and manage your services dynamically.
+The Artix container enables you to deploy and manage C++ and Java services dynamically.
 For example, you can deploy a new service into a running container, or perform runtime tasks such as start, stop, and list existing services in a container.
-Artix containers can be used to host C++ or Java services.

-Introduction to the Artix Container page 92 Generating a Plug-in and Deployment Descriptor page 96 Running an Artix Container Server page 101 Running an Artix Container Administration Client page 104 Deploying Services on Restart page 109 Running an Artix Container as a Windows Service page 113
+Introduction to the Artix Container page 118 Generating a Plug-in and Deployment Descriptor page 123 Running an Artix Container Server page 128 Running an Artix Container Administration Client page 131 Deploying Services on Restart page 136 Running an Artix Container as a Windows Service page 140 Debugging Plug-ins Deployed in a Container page 145